gsantovena/dotfiles/README.md

 ```
 This will create symlinks in your $HOME to the files listed in the variable 'files' within the script.
 ![demo](https://raw.githubusercontent.com/gsantovena/dotfiles/master/dotfiles_s.gif)

+Other considerations:
+- I use [neocomplete.vim](https://github.com/Shougo/neocomplete.vim) for completion.
+You will need Vim 7.3.885+ compiled with lua to use it.
+- Another plugin I've started to use is [majutsushi/tagbar](https://github.com/majutsushi/tagbar).
+This plugin will need `ctags` installed.
+- To have the cool themes for Vim and Oh-My-Zsh, you will need to install [powerline/fonts](https://github.com/powerline/fonts).

 ## ZSH Plugins I use
 - aws